nikolayg/nikgrozev-website/_posts/blog/2014-09-13-cloudsim-and-cloudsimex-part-3-delayed-vm-and-cloudlet-actions.md

 500.0: Broker: VM #0 has been destroyed in Datacenter #2
 ```

-Moreover if we schedule the termination of the VM before the completion of the cloudlet,
+Moreover, if we schedule the termination of the VM before the completion of the cloudlet,
 its status will be set appropriately to <u>Cloudlet.FAILED_RESOURCE_UNAVAILABLE</u>.

 # Use Cases